Johnathan Thurston: 2009

 Thurston was selected in the 2009 Anzac Test for Australia against New Zealand at halfback, scoring 2 tries and kicking 5 goals in the Kangaroos 38–10 win at Suncorp Stadium.
 In April 2009, Thurston was named in the preliminary 25 man squad to represent Queensland in the 2009 State of Origin series' opening match and was subsequently picked at halfback for all three matches.
 In Game Two at ANZ Stadium, Thurston helped Queensland win 24–14, making history as the first side to win four consecutive series.
 Thurston played in the third match as well, which Queensland lost 28–16 at Suncorp Stadium.
-In Round 17 against the Cronulla-Sutherland Sharks, Thurston played his 100th club match for the Cowboys in the 24–4 win at Dairy Famrers Stadium.
+In Round 17 against the Cronulla-Sutherland Sharks, Thurston played his 100th club match for the Cowboys in the 24–4 win at Dairy Farmers Stadium.
 This year also saw Thurston the front runner for his third Dally M 'Player of the Year' Award, only to be surpassed in the points tally by a late season run by Jarryd Hayne from the Parramatta Eels.
 Although missing out marginally on the top accolade Thurston had still maintained enough points to be named 'Halfback of the Year'.
 Thurston played in 23 matches, scored 11 tries and kicked 79 goals for the Cowboys in the 2009 NRL season.
 After the NRL season had ended, Thurston kicked seven goals from as many attempts as the Prime Minister's team defeated Papua New Guinea 42–18 in Port Moresby.
 Thurston travelled with the Australian national team to Europe for the 2009 Rugby League Four Nations tournament.
 In the Four Nations final match against England, Thurston was awarded was man-of-the-match in the Kangaroos 46–16 victory at Elland Road.
 Thurston was the tournament's top point-scorer with 36 points from a try and 17 goals.